volopasse/Ramblings-of-a-hackintosher/Multiboot.md

 **Keep in mind:**

 * On ANY windows cumulative or seasonal update/upgrade, your fake `bootmgfw.efi` will be replaced by a new one, or if you renamed it, a new one will be copied over, so you will need to rename/replace that file.
+(It won't be a problem if you don't have this problem before)
 * If you like to use Grub2 to load linux, make sure you load GRUB2 from Clover and not the opposite (feasible, works sometimes, not recommended).

 Now you will get to CLOVER screen but without windows access mostly (I'm sure you dont need to rename grubx64 for linux users, as most OEMs dont lock the firmware on it).
 So to add ANY EFI program to the boot list, you need to add this `Custom Entry` to clover's `config.plist` as shown here: